What is hidradenitis suppurativa?

 - Apply topical cleansing agents, including antibacterial soaps, antiseptics, and acne washes to reduce/kill bacteria.

 - Take anti-inflammatory medications, such as ibuprofen (Advil®, Motrin®), naproxen (Aleve®), and celecoxib (Celebrex®).

 - Wear loose-fitting clothing to prevent rubbing against the skin.

-- Maintain a proper weight.
-Being overweight causes more friction on the skin in the areas affected by this condition.
+- Maintain a weight that's healthy for you.
+Having extra weight causes more friction on the skin in the areas affected by this condition.

 When painful skin lesions are present (moderate disease), treatments may include:

 - Corticosteroids, such as prednisone, to reduce pain and swelling.

 - Anti-inflammatories, such as ibuprofen (Advil®, Motrin®), naproxen (Aleve®), and celecoxib (Celebrex®).